talkon2000/u1-project-cd-collection/Readme.md

 It will be up to you to decide how to paginate your output.

 Should it be a certain number of lines?
-A certain number of albums?
+A certain number of entries?
 A combination of both?

 What other features should your pagination have?